 As we prepare for Easter 2018, what do the words “seeking grace” mean to you?

 The song Spirit of Grace reminds me to remember, and be grateful, for life experiences and memories.
-Weather beautiful or disappointing, most life events keep pointing me toward grace.
+Whether beautiful or disappointing, most life events keep pointing me toward grace.
 The photograph below is from an unforgettable family visit to the Great Ocean Road in Australia a few summers ago.
 This image symbolizes three reasons for a “seeking grace” in my life, relationships, and calling.
 I hope the music, words, and video invite you to join me in seeking grace this Easter season.

 Seeking Grace Reason #1: Receiving Grace Leads to Giving in Life.
 God’s love and grace are bigger than an ocean, surrounding, protecting, and washing over the shoreline of my heart.
 The more deeply I receive and am grateful for them, the more they overflow out of my life.
 This leads to giving love, grace and forgiveness to others, as well as giving time and resources to serve others.